-While using XHTML you will need to close any tags which is opened and use short tags properly.
-Otherwise the page may render differently on different browsers as they will close those tags as per their anticipation.
+While using XHTML, make sure to close any open HTML tags, and use short tags correctly.
+Otherwise, the page may render differently on different browsers as they will close those tags as per their anticipation.

 HTML: <![CDATA[…]]> is not a valid CDATA comment.
 Anything that goes within this comment is considered as content data.

 XHTML: <![CDATA[…]]> is a valid CDATA comment.
 If the content within this section contains any “]]>” then it can give unexpected errors.